 Solar hot water evolved!
-Solar hydronics (also known as solar thermal) technology allows you to not only heat water using the power of the sun, but heat your home as well!
+Solar hydronics (also known as solar thermal energy) technology allows you to not only heat water using the power of the sun, but heat your home as well!
 Cut your water heating and general heating bills while slashing greenhouse gas emissions!

 Our super-efficient and environmentally friendly “whole of house” Rotex solar space heating systems are comprised of the following components:

 Apricus evacuated tube collectors

 Apricus evacuated tube solar collectors are perfect for home water heating needs!

 Apricus evacuated tube systems provide excellent solar conversion efficiency in all conditions and feature flexible mounting formats for rooftop or ground installations.

 Apricus offers a range of evacuated tube products proven to function brilliantly in Australia’s often extreme weather conditions and provide reliable supplies of hot water for households of all sizes.

 Once the heated water is in the piping of the Sanicube tank, heat exchange components then heat water within the tank ready for use.

 Internal view of a Sanicube hot water storage unit

 The revolutionary Sanicube is of solid plastic construction with an inner and outer shell filled with high grade foam insulation.
 The tank includes heat exchangers made of stainless steel corrugated pipe.